Federal-Aid Highway Program Guidance on High Occupancy Vehicle (HOV) Lanes

-(1) Authority of state agencies.—A State agency that has jurisdiction over the operation of a HOV facility shall establish the occupancy requirements of vehicles operating on the facility.
+(1) Authority of public authorities.—A public authority that has jurisdiction over the operation of a HOV facility shall establish the occupancy requirements of vehicles operating on the facility.

-(1) In general.—Notwithstanding the occupancy requirement of subsection (a)(2), the exceptions in paragraphs (2) through (5) shall apply with respect to a State agency operating a HOV facility.
+(1) In general.—Notwithstanding the occupancy requirement of subsection (a)(2), the exceptions in paragraphs (2) through (5) shall apply with respect to a public authority operating a HOV facility.

-(A) In general.—Subject to subparagraph (B), the State agency shall allow motorcycles and bicycles to use the HOV facility.
+(A) In general.—Subject to subparagraph (B), the public authority shall allow motorcycles and bicycles to use the HOV facility.

 (B) Safety exception.—

-(i) In general.—A State agency may restrict use of the HOV facility by motorcycles or bicycles (or both) if the agency certifies to the Secretary that such use would create a safety hazard and the Secretary accepts the certification.
+(i) In general.—A public authority may restrict use of the HOV facility by motorcycles or bicycles (or both) if the authority certifies to the Secretary that such use would create a safety hazard and the Secretary accepts the certification.

-(3) Public transportation vehicles.—The State agency may allow public transportation vehicles to use the HOV facility if the agency—
+(3) Public Transportation Vehicles.—The public authority may allow public transportation vehicles to use the HOV facility if the authority—

-(B) establishes procedures for enforcing the restrictions on the use of the facility by the vehicles.
+(B) establishes procedures for enforcing the restrictions on the use of the facility by the vehicles; and

-(4) High occupancy toll vehicles.—The State agency may allow vehicles not otherwise exempt pursuant to this subsection to use the HOV facility if the operators of the vehicles pay a toll charged by the agency for use of the facility and the agency—
+(4) High Occupancy Toll Vehicles.—The public authority may allow vehicles not otherwise exempt pursuant to this subsection to use the HOV facility if the operators of the vehicles pay a toll charged by the authority for use of the facility and the agency—

 (A) establishes a program that addresses how motorists can enroll and participate in the toll program;